giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ```

 Same code, but we added a comment above the function `add` that defines the types of `a` and `b`.
 Is this code regular JavaScript?
 Yes.
 We just added some comments.
-Those comments are JSDocs.
-Let's look at tha parameters of the JSDoc:
+Those comments are JSDocs typing comments.
+Let's look at the JSDoc:

 1. It starts with `/**` to tell the world that this is a JSDoc.
 2. It includes a line for each param in the format: